Thornton Redbacks FC

-Thornton Redbacks FC is a semi-professional football club based in Thornton in the Hunter Region, New South Wales.
+Thornton Redbacks FC is a semi-professional football club based in Thornton in the Hunter Region of New South Wales.
 Thornton Redbacks FC currently competes in Northern NSW Football (NNSWF)'s Northern League One with senior teams in First Grade and Reserve Grade, whilst junior teams range from U13 to U18.

 NNSWF Northern League One is the second tier of football in the Hunter Region, below the NNSWF National Premier Leagues.

 History

 Men's Football

 The club was founded in 1978 as Thornton Park Football Club, and first competed in the Christian Churches competition in the 1979 season.
 In 1981, Thornton Park FC entered the newly formed NNSW 5th Division, and won the competition in 1985 under the captaincy of former Newcastle KB United goalkeeper Ossie Bellamy.

 Over the following years Thornton Park bounced between several divisions before ending up in the Interdistrict 2nd Division for the 1995 season.
 It was in 1995 that Thornton Park topped the league in the Interdistrict 2nd Division's Reserve Grade before narrowly losing both the Reserve Grade and First Grade grand finals.

 For the 1996 season, the NNSW 2HD First Division had too few teams, and so promoted Thornton Park FC into the competition alongside Dudley, Manning Districts, and rivals Beresfield.
 In the NNSW 2HD First Division Thornton finished 8th of 12 in 1996, and 3rd in 1997.
 This qualified Thornton for the finals series, where they lost 3-1 to West Wallsend at Macquarie Field.

 From 2000 to 2008 Thornton Park FC qualified for the finals on 5 occasions under coach Al Primmer, however never won the competition.
 Thornton Park remained in this division until 2010, after which they were demoted to the newly formed Zone Premier League (ZPL) due to Thornton Oval's amenities not meeting the NNSW 2HD First Division requirements.

 Following the 2011 season in the ZPL, Thornton Park FC was reinstated into the NEWFM First Division.
 Before the commencement of the 2012 season, the club changed its name to the Thornton Redbacks Football Club.